RyKilleen/rykilleen.github.io/content/draft-posts/FrequentQuestions-What-Do-You-Do.md

 ## So...
 What do you do, exactly?

 As with most questions, the answer is: it depends.
-The position itself differs widely betwneen employers across the industery, so I'll attempt to detail some of the nuances here.
+The position itself differs widely betwneen employers across the industry, so I'll attempt to detail some of the nuances here.

 1. Build the part you interact with